This procedure defines the process of creation, amendment and dissolution of boards and committees.

 Changes to committees

-- Changes to a committee’s terms of reference require Council approval.
+- Changes to a committee’s terms of reference and rules of procedure require Council approval.

 - Members of Council and staff representatives shall monitor signals which may require changes to individual committees as follows:

 - Lack of ability to meet, no quorum, lack of agenda items and lack of interest;

 - Conflict within meetings and other staff observations;

 - Chair and members acting outside of boundaries of committee mandate and terms of reference.

 - Potential changes to individual committees are to be identified and discussed by affected committees or parties each term during the review of the committees’ terms of reference.

 - A staff report will be required addressing the proposed changes to Council and may include the following factors: